Thalagyrt/balancer/README.md

 This script makes specific assumptions about your Proxmox environment for correct operation:

-* All cluster nodes must be of similar size in terms of available RAM and CPU cores.
-Memory balancing is not based on percentages, but active used bytes.
-CPU balancing, while based on percentages, will not function well if the percentages mean wildly different things from node to node.
 * All cluster workloads (VMs) must reside on shared storage (e.g., Ceph, NFS, iSCSI) that is fully accessible by all cluster nodes.
 This is essential for enabling live migration.
 * Proxmox Virtual Environment (PVE) 9.0 or higher is required.
 * Only QEMU/KVM VMs are migrated; Linux Containers (LXC/CTs) are explicitly excluded as they currently cannot migrate without restarting the workload.